Kyōka Izumi: Legacy

 Eccentric and superstitious, Kyōka developed a reputation for writing about the grotesque and the fantastic.
 However, he did not use fantasy to escape from what was happening in the real world, but for criticizing it.
-Kyōka saw human through the lens "of evolutionary regression, whether man into beast or adult into child," indicative of his critique on modern society.The Holy Man of Mount Kōya (高野聖, Kōya Hijiri)," is a tale about a monk's journey through a mountainous wilderness, encountering inexplicable and unsettling experiences.
-Borrowing and embellishing themes from Edo period popular fiction, folklore and Noh drama, more than half of Kyōka's works incorporate some form of supernatural element as well as apparent symbolism in the form of explicit color coding.
-The Ruby, first published and performed in 1913, daringly applies this chain of color coded images to tell a beautifully poetic story of adultery, eroticism, and jealousy.
+Kyōka saw humans through the lens "of evolutionary regression, whether man into beast or adult into child," indicative of his critique of modern society.The Holy Man of Mount Kōya (高野聖, Kōya Hijiri)," is a tale about a monk's journey through a mountainous wilderness, encountering inexplicable and unsettling experiences.
+Borrowing and embellishing themes from Edo-period popular fiction, folklore and Noh drama, more than half of Kyōka's works incorporate some form of supernatural element as well as apparent symbolism in the form of explicit color coding.
+The Ruby, first published and performed in 1913, daringly applies this chain of color-coded images to tell a beautifully poetic story of adultery, eroticism, and jealousy.
 Kyōka's narrative style borrows from traditional rakugo storytelling, and also uses dramatic dialogues similar to that used in kabuki drama.
 Kyōka often depicted life in the hanamachi of downtown Edo or Tokyo, which is why he is often compared with his contemporaries Nagai Kafū and Tanizaki Jun'ichirō.
 However, Kyōka makes much more use of a complex plot and suspense in his narrative.
 Another thematic concept strong in his writings is that of a beautiful older woman taking care of a young man.

-His plays are particularly popular in Japan: such works as Demon Pond (夜叉ヶ池, Yasha ga Ike), The Sea God's Villa (海神別荘, Kaijin bessō), and The Castle Tower (天守物語, Tenshu monogatari) are still performed regularly.
+His plays are particularly popular in Japan: such works as Demon Pond (夜叉ヶ池, Yasha ga Ike), The Sea God's Villa (海神別荘, Kaijin bessō), and The Castle Tower (天守物語, Tenshu monogatari) are performed regularly.
 This was not always the case, however, as few of his plays were performed while he was alive.
-They saw a revival in the 1950s, but some scholars attribute his lasting impacts to dramatizations and adaptations of his prose fictions, usually done by other authors.
+His plays only became popular in the 1950s, but some scholars attribute his lasting impact to dramatizations and adaptations of his prose fiction, usually done by other authors.

 The Izumi Kyōka Prize for Literature is a literary award established by the city of Kanazawa, first awarded in 1973 on the hundredth anniversary of Kyōka's birth.